 Located over seven hills like another famous city, this Bavarian town is nicknamed the "Franconian Rome".
-Picture perfect around every corner, Bavarian Bamberg has one of Europe’s largest intact old town centers which is officially recognized as a UNESCO World Heritage Site.
-Its medieval plan, winding narrow streets and half-timbered architecture are the holy grail of fairy tale Germany.
+Picture perfect around every corner, Bamberg has one of Europe’s largest intact medieval town centers which is an UNESCO World Heritage Site.
+Its winding narrow streets and half-timbered architecture are the holy grail of fairy tale Germany.

 But the city is more than just a gorgeous still life.
-Universität Bamberg brings in over 10,000 students, the nearby US Army Base has around 4,000 members and dependents, and there are nearly 7,000 foreign nationals that reside here.
+Universität Bamberg has over 10,000 students, the nearby US Army Base has around 4,000 members and dependents, which results in nearly 7,000 foreign residents.
 On an average weekend night, the downtown is a mixing pot of international locals.

-Here is where to start your visit with the seven top attractions in Bamberg, Germany.
+Here is where to start your visit with the 8 top attractions in Bamberg, Germany.

 01 of 08

-Precariously perched above the river Regnitz on an artificial island, the old town hall is connected to the rest of Bamberg by two bridges.
-Its odd location is attributed to a dispute with the bishop where the townspeople were not allowed to build on the mainland so they created a safe haven from which to rule their city.
+Precariously perched above the river Regnitz on its own island, the old town hall is connected to the rest of Bamberg by two bridges.
+Its unusual location is due to a dispute with the bishop where the townspeople were not allowed to build on the mainland, so they created a safe haven from which to rule their city.

 02 of 08